 After you click âContinue,â youâll see two graphs with competitorsâ metrics.

 Analyzing your competitors and their activities on LinkedIn will help you set more realistic and accurate goals for your social media marketing plans.
-Make sure to conduct competitor analysis on LinkedIn periodically to always stay updated.
+Make sure to conduct competitor analyses on LinkedIn periodically to always stay updated.